neurodata-arxiv/FOTD/_posts/2016-12-13-pcscatter.md

 ---
 layout: post
+title: FoTD
-title: "Synaptome component clustering (FoTD)"
+description: "Synaptome component clustering (FoTD)"
-description: ""
-category: fotd
-tags: [scatter, pca, synaptome]
 modified: 2016-12-13
+category: fotw
+tags: [fotw, scatter, pca, synaptome]
+comments: true
-share: true
+featured: true
 ---

 Here we select a random half of the synaptome data, different from the half we have been using.